dmax101/HunyuanWorld-Voyager/README.md

 -----

 We introduce HunyuanWorld-Voyager, a novel video diffusion framework that generates world-consistent 3D point-cloud sequences from a single image with user-defined camera path.
 Voyager can generate 3D-consistent scene videos for world exploration following custom camera trajectories.
-It can also jointly generate aligned depth and RGB video for effective and direct 3D reconstruction.
+It can also generate aligned depth and RGB video for efficient and direct 3D reconstruction.

 ## 🔥🔥🔥 News!!